-Variational approximation methods formulate the problem of approximating the posterior as an optimization problem.
-In this paper, we use stochastic gradient ascent methods for performing the optimization \citep{ji+sw10,nott+tvk12,Paisley2012,Salimans2013} and, in particular, the so-called reparametrization trick for unbiased estimation of the gradients of the variational objective \citep{Kingma2013,rezende+mw14}.
-Section \ref{sec:stochasticgradientvariational} describes these methods further.
-Applying these methods for Gaussian variational approximation, \citet{Tan2016} considered matching the sparsity of the variational precision matrix to the conditional independence structure of the true posterior based on a sparse Cholesky factor for the precision matrix.
-This is motivated because zeros in the precision matrix of a Gaussian distribution correspond to conditional independence between variables.
-Sparse matrix operations allow computations in the variational optimization to be done efficiently.
-They apply their approach to both random effects models and state space models, although their method is impractical in a state space model where the state is high-dimensional. \citet{Archer2016} also considered a similar idea for the problem of filtering in state space models using an amortization approach, where blocks of the variational mean and sparse precision factor are parametrized in terms of functions of local data.
-More recently, \citet{krishnan+ss17} considered a similar approach, but noted the importance of including future as well as past local data in the amortization procedure.
-Similar Gaussian variational approximations to those considered in \cite{Tan2016}, \citet{Archer2016} and \citet{krishnan+ss17} were earlier considered in the literature where the parametrization is in terms of the Cholesky factor of the covariance matrix rather than the precision matrix \citep{Titsias2014,Kucukelbir2016}, although these approaches do not consider sparsity in the parametrization except through diagonal approximations which lose the ability to capture posterior dependence in the approximation.
-Various other parametrizations of the covariance matrix in Gaussian variational approximation were considered by \citet{Opper2009}, \citet{Challis2013} and \citet{Salimans2013}.
-The latter authors also consider efficient stochastic gradient methods for fitting such approximations, using both gradient and Hessian information and exploiting other structure in the target posterior distribution, as well as extensions to more complex hierarchical formulations including mixtures of normals.
+VA estimates the posterior by optimization.
+Our article uses stochastic gradient ascent methods to performing the optimization \citep{ji+sw10,nott+tvk12,Paisley2012,Salimans2013}.
+In particular, the so-called reparameterization trick is used to unbiasedly estimate the gradients of the variational objective \citep{Kingma2013,rezende+mw14}.
+Section \ref{sec:stochasticgradientvariational} briefly reviews these methods.
+Applying these methods for GVA, \citet{Tan2016} match the sparsity of the variational precision matrix to the conditional independence structure of the true posterior based on a sparse Cholesky factor for the precision matrix.
+Their motivation is that zeros in the precision matrix of a Gaussian distribution correspond to conditional independence between variables, and sparse matrix operations allow computations in the variational optimization to be done efficiently.
+They apply their approach to both random effects models and state space models, but their method is impractical for a state space model having a high-dimensional state vector.
+This approach and related approximations using a sparse precision matrix are reviewed further in Section~3.